 Studio Program's Fall Sessions: Las Cruces Museum of Art, 491 North Main St., announces the start of new classes and

-16, with a break the week of Thanksgiving.
+with a break the week of Thanksgiving.
 Tuition ranges from $60 to $110 per session.
-Children's courses include a
+Children's courses include a homeschoolers art

-homeschoolers art class with gallery emphasis, after school mixed media, and children's ceramics.
-Adult programs include
+class with gallery emphasis, after school mixed media, and children's ceramics.
+Adult programs include ceramics (beginner,

 Dona Ana Photography Club hosts workshops.
 The Dona Ana Photography Club (DAPC) has announced plans for a series of

-noon Saturdays at Southwest Environmental Center, 275 N. Main St. This boot camp is open to the public with registration, and
+Saturdays at Southwest Environmental Center, 275 N. Main St. This boot camp is open to the public with registration, and the cost

-the cost is $5 per workshop.
+is $5 per workshop.
 DAPC members may attend for free.
-Individuals can join the DAPC for $15 annual dues, then attend
+Individuals can join the DAPC for $15 annual dues, then attend the

-the workshops for free.
+workshops for free.
 This series of workshops will begin Saturday, Mar.
-7, with a workshop titled “Learning how to use your
+7, with a workshop titled “Learning how to use your new

 UNDATED CALLS FOR ARTISTS

-the state and galleries in the state to submit artwork for purchase.
+state and galleries in the state to submit artwork for purchase.
 All media and genres are accepted.
-Information and
+Information and applications:

-exhibitions, and encourages artists to stop by the gallery to learn more.
-Mesilla Valley Fine Arts Gallery is located at 2470-A Calle
+and encourages artists to stop by the gallery to learn more.
+Mesilla Valley Fine Arts Gallery is located at 2470-A Calle de Guadalupe,

-de Guadalupe, across from the Fountain Theatre in Mesilla.
+across from the Fountain Theatre in Mesilla.
 Gallery hours are 10 a.m. to 5 p.m.
 Monday through Sunday.
-For
+For more information, call